 Nutrition Fact

-Raw red bananas are a storehouse of vitamin A, besides carotenoid antioxidants – lutein, zeaxanthin, which enhance eyesight for healthy vision.
+Raw red bananas are a storehouse of vitamin A, besides carotenoid antioxidants – lutein, and zeaxanthin, which enhance eyesight for healthy vision.
 Packed with lycopene, tomatoes effectively lower the risk of cancer, while onions abound in dietary fibres to uplift digestion and gut health.

 Side Effects

-In most healthy people, red banana does not show any harmful side effects.
+In most healthy people, red banana do not show any harmful side effects.
 In very rare cases intake of too much red banana may result in digestive problems like bloating, flatulence, cramping, nausea and vomiting in some people with gastrointestinal disorders.
 Sometimes, very high doses of red bananas may elevate blood potassium levels.

 Frequently Asked Questions